paulyeo21/KitchenSync_Server/README.md

 The CafeMacServer class provides the interface that our app connects with.
 It has a get method which returns a json object version of our week's menu.
 It also has a Post method which allows the app to post reviews to the database. **Do not change the model classes without making corresponding changes to the app**
 ##Testing
 We tested different cases such as a blank url or a completely different url with a different template and so on to test our server.
-We also did many trial and errors on the localhost trying different queries to ensure that our server would not break.
+We also did many trial and errors on the localhost trying different queries to ensure that our database works fine which keeps our server from breaking.